TypicalHog/THCrypt/README.md

 Also wanted to encrypt the file names and convert them to base64.

-I'm aware there is a possibility to recover deleted key.txt file and stuff but this is just a hobby project I am working on for fun so I don't really care.
+I'm aware there is a possibility to recover deleted key.txt file and stuff but this is just a hobby project I am working on for fun so I don't really care that much, all of this will be resolved in the future.